About Us

 Accessibility – we “make it easy to make a difference,” and aim to remove barriers so that nonprofits and volunteers can access our services, whether through program pricing or ensuring our technology is user-friendly.

 Inclusivity & Transparency – we “practice what we preach,” modeling best practices in nonprofit management and governance, while making our decision-making, planning, and programmatic work as transparent as possible to our funders, our nonprofit partners, and the wider community.
-Transparency is key to our mission to build leadership and service, and central to our goal to build organizations led by people of color and work in under-resourced communities.

 Staff Descriptions